Ticket #4851 (closed Bug report: rejected)

-Filezilla will not descend into directories with spaces in their names.
+Filezilla will not descend into directories with name ending in space.

 Priority: normal Component: FileZilla Client